krishna2/krishna2.github.io/books.md

 9. Sam Kean: Caesar's Last Breath

+10. Marguerite De Angeli: The Door in the Wall (with Savit)

+11. Robert Sapolsky: Behave

+12. Jimmy Soni and Rob Goodman: A Mind at Play

 ### Currently Reading

-*Marguerite De Angeli: The Door in the Wall (with Savit)

-*Jimmy Soni and Rob Goodman: A Mind at Play

 *Abbot George Burke (Swami Nirmalananda Giri): The Upanishads for Awakening

 *Prof. Thad Polk: The Learning Brain (great courses)

-### In the Queue
+### Next In the Queue

 *Prof. John McWhorter: The Story of Human Language